-b.
 Regular Post-Eligibility Treatment of Income: SSI State.

-The state uses the post-eligibility rules at 42 CFR 435.726.
+The state uses the post-eligibility rules at 42 CFR 435.726 for individuals who do not have a spouse or have a spouse who is not a community spouse as specified in §1924 of the Act.
 Payment for home and community-based waiver services is reduced by the amount remaining after deducting the following allowances and expenses from the waiver participant's income:

-i.
-Allowance for the needs of the waiver participant (select one): The following standard included under the state plan Select one: SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons (select one): 300% of the SSI Federal Benefit Rate (FBR) A percentage of the FBR, which is less than 300% Specify the percentage: A dollar amount which is less than 300%.
-Specify dollar amount: A percentage of the Federal poverty level Specify percentage: Other standard included under the state Plan Specify: The following dollar amount If this amount changes, this item will be revised.
-Specify dollar amount: The following formula is used to determine the needs allowance:
+ne): The following standard included under the state

+lan Select one:

+SSI standard

+Optional state supplement standard

+Medically needy income standard

+The special income level for institutionalized persons

+(select one):

+300% of the SSI Federal Benefit Rate (FBR)

+A percentage of the FBR, which is less than 300%

+Specify the percentage:

+A dollar amount which is less than 300%.

+Specify dollar amount:

+A percentage of the Federal poverty level

+Specify percentage:

+Other standard included under the state Plan

+Specify:

+he following dollar a mount

+Specify dollar amount: If this amount changes, this item will be revised.

+11/01/202

+endix B: Waiver MD.0339.R04.10 - Nov 01, 2023 (as of Nov 01, 2023) Page 11 of 32

+The following formula is used to determine the needs allowance:

+Specify: